 - Waterproofed clothing

-PFAS were manufactured for decades before the health risks became apparent.
+PFAS were manufactured throughout the country for decades before the health risks became apparent.
 Since the early 2000s, American companies have phased out PFAS in their products.
 Unfortunately, by this point, the damage had already been done since PFAS use was so widespread and the long-lasting chemicals had already infiltrated the environment.

-How Do PFAS Chemicals Get in Drinking Water?
+How Do PFAS Chemicals Get in Chicago Water?

-PFAS would get into the drinking water through pollution, chemical runoffs, and landfills.
-For example, when food packing with PFAS broke down, the chemicals would seep into the groundwater.
+Other ways PFAS can get in our water today are chemical runoffs and pollution from landfills.
+For example, when discarded food packaging with PFAS breaks down, the chemicals often seep into the groundwater.

 - High cholesterol